Go to Reviews.org AU Edition

-In case you want to watch First Take on the train to work or your kids want to watch Puppy Dog Pals while you’re grocery shopping, you’re going to need to know if your device is compatible with the YouTube TV app.
+In case you want to watch First Take on the train to work or your kids want to watch Paw Patrol while you're grocery shopping, you're going to need to know if your device is compatible with the YouTube TV app.

 But there shouldn't be any issues, because YouTube TV is compatible with most devices.
 Here are a few to choose from: